jasmine0522/Aerial_Robotics_Homeworks/hw11/README.md

 ###  Reminder
 1. Replace the word "ncrl" in produce_data1.py and kf_test.cpp with your own username.
 2. The data.csv and output.cvs should be under the directory named src.
+3. Everytime before you execute kf_test, you should remove the file "data.csv".

 ### Instruction
 ```